SugiSaku8/Deep-School/README.md

 This is what this application is all about.

-# Work
+# Pickramu

-Work is a free software application that allows students to use all the teaching materials for all subjects.
+Pickramu is a free software application that allows students to use all the teaching materials for all subjects.

 The work provided in this application is authored by teachers.

-Work is also built on a number of networks, so that work can be made available on a school-by-school basis or nationwide.
+Pickramu is also built on a number of networks, so that work can be made available on a school-by-school basis or nationwide.
 The work can be made public by school or by the whole country.

 In addition, by connecting with a service that shares teaching materials (e.g., Sensei Ichiba), teachers can get ideas for teaching materials that they can use.